borrell-44/holbertonschool-interview/README.md

     You can assume all keys will be positive integers There can be keys that do not have boxes
     The first box boxes[0] is unlocked
-    Return True if all boxes can be opened, else return False
+    Return True if all boxes can be opened, else return False.